RedisLabs/redislabs-docs/content/ri/features/java-serialized-objects.md

 permalink: docs/features/view-java-serialized-objects/
 pageTitle: View Java Serialized Objects
 ---
-RDBTools GUI for redis detects java serialized objects and converts them to a nicely formatted JSON object, along with the fully qualified class name.
+RedisInsight GUI for redis detects java serialized objects and converts them to a nicely formatted JSON object, along with the fully qualified class name.

 ![java-serialized-objects](/images/ri/java-serialized-objects.png)

 It doesn't matter what you store.
-Whether it is a hibernate object, or a user session or a plain old java object, RDBTools will reverse engineer and show it to you nicely.
+Whether it is a hibernate object, or a user session or a plain old java object, RedisInsight will reverse engineer and show it to you nicely.

 Just for fun, we tried out how such an object would look without the formatting.
 Total garbage.